Rent a room. Find your roommate Post Your Need

 What is the average rent in Cincinnati Metro Area?

-The average rent in Cincinnati Metro Area is $1612, a 13% increase compared to the previous year.
+The average rent in Cincinnati Metro Area is $1195, a 25% decrease compared to the previous year.

 Property